Nov 21, 2024

 The agenda will be prepared by the community college president or his designee acting as secretary of the Board prior to Board meetings.
 Any other necessary business may be considered by the Board of Trustees and may be placed on the agenda at the request of any member of the Board of Trustees.

 Persons who want to appear before the Board should make a written request to the community college president or board chair to be placed on the agenda.
 The request should describe the nature of the business to be presented.
 Prior to placement on the agenda, the Board requires that all requests be reviewed by the appropriate administrators.
-The purpose of this procedure is to insure that administrative remedies have been duly pursued.
+The purpose of this procedure is to ensure that administrative remedies have been duly pursued.

 2.2.1.7 Removal of Trustees